antonioleal/silk/README.md

     Silk> u

-Note: 'sl' and 'slapt' are symlinks to 'silk'.
+Notes:  'sl' and 'slapt' are symlinks to 'silk'.
 Use them as aliases.
         This program conflicts with the 'sl' package found in SlackBuilds.org,do not install both at the same time.

+        Silk is written in Python.